xobs/libesphttpd/README.md

 to detect on an	embedded platform.
 Valgrind and	other tools also provide ways of looking at application performance that go beyond what	is typically available in an embedded environment.

+See https://github.com/chmorgan/libesphttpd_linux_example for an example of how to use libesphttpd under Linux.

 # Licensing

 libesphttpd is licensed under the MPLv2.
 It was originally licensed under a 'Beer-ware' license by Jeroen Domburg